m3db/m3/docs/operational_guide/upgrading_m3.md

 ## Overview

-This guide explains how to upgrade M3 from one version to another (e.g. from 0.14.0 to 0.15.0) - both on Kubernetes as well as on bare metal.
+This guide explains how to upgrade M3 from one version to another (e.g. from 0.14.0 to 0.15.0).
 This includes upgrading:

 - m3dbnode